UMAprotocol/UMIPs/UMIPs/GASETH-LSP.md

 | Link to Discourse |insert                |

 # SUMMARY
 This UMIP is focused on updating the existing uGAS price identifiers to be used the the Long/Short Pair contracts and will reference a synthetic token to be created with this price identifier.
 This token will be referred to as 'uGAS' and will represent a median gas price on Ethereum.
-The timeframe of this median value will depend on the `medianTime` field in ancilliary data.
+The timeframe of this median value will depend on the values in the ancilliary data field of the contract.

 The DVM should support requests for a price that resolves to the median monthly Ethereum gas price as specified in the implementation section, without needing the additional logic of previous UMIPs that contain EMP specific AMM TWAP liquidation procedures.

 # MOTIVATION
 This UMIP updates the existing motiviations for uGAS as described in [umip-16](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-16.md) and [umip-20](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-20.md).
-It removes the motivation for [umip-22](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-22.md) which is no longer needed as there is no liquidation process for LSP contracts.
+The motivation from [umip-22](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-22.md) is no longer needed as there is no liquidation process for LSP contracts.

+From UMIP-16:

-Cost: Calculating an aggregatory statistic of gas prices on a confirmed block or range of blocks on the Ethereum blockchain is easy by virtue of the fact that all needed data is readily available on any Ethereum full node, whether run locally or accessed remotely through well-known providers such as Infura or Alchemy.
+> Cost: Calculating an aggregatory statistic of gas prices on a confirmed block or range of blocks on the Ethereum blockchain is easy by virtue of the fact that all needed data is readily available on any Ethereum full node, whether run locally or accessed remotely through well-known providers such as Infura or Alchemy.
 Additionally, this data can be accessed through querying publicly accessible Ethereum blockchain data sets.
+>

-Opportunity: Gas options/futures can help users and developers hedge against gas volatility allowing them to budget their gas consumption efficiently.
+> Opportunity: Gas options/futures can help users and developers hedge against gas volatility allowing them to budget their gas consumption efficiently.
 Providing a price feed for settlement is a prerequisite.

+From UMIP-20:
-For the creation of a tokenized gas price futures contract, it is desired that the DVM return the aggregatory gas price for 1 million units of gas.
+> For the creation of a tokenized gas price futures contract, it is desired that the DVM return the aggregatory gas price for 1 million units of gas.
 Using the gas price for a million units of gas is more suitable for a tokenized futures contract because tokens will actually represent a non-negligible amount of value.
 If a token was built with the identifiers defined in UMIP-16, participants would need to transact in millions/billions of tokens to capture any substantial value, as the price of each token would be somewhere in the range of 10-150 Gwei.

 # MARKETS & DATA SOURCES